 This paper argues that changes in the propagation of idiosyncratic shocks along firm networks are important to understanding variations in asset returns.
 When calibrated to match key features of supplier-customer networks in the United States, an equilibrium model in which investors have recursive preferences and firms are interlinked via enduring relationships generates long-run consumption risks.
 Additionally, the model matches cross-sectional patterns of portfolio returns sorted by network centrality, a feature unaccounted for by standard asset pricing models.

 Regulating Financial Networks

 I study the problem of regulating a network of interdependent financial institutions that is susceptible to contagion when there is uncertainty regarding its precise structure.
 I show that such uncertainty reduces the scope for welfare improving regulations.
 Although acquiring institution-level information potentially reduces this uncertainty, it does not always lead to welfare improving interventions.
 Under certain conditions, welfare can be improved by regulation that targets a small set of institutions to reduce their risk-taking incentives.
-The size and composition of such a set crucially depends on the symmetry of the network, the cost of acquiring institution-level information, the cost of regulating institutions, and investors' attitudes toward ambiguity.
+The size and composition of such a set crucially depends on the cost of acquiring institution-level information, the cost of regulating institutions, and investors' attitudes toward ambiguity.

 Basket Securities in Segmented Markets [PDF, Dec 22 2017]